 Protect Concord Parks & Natural Open Spaces

-Protecting our open spaces is important, especially in Ward 10 which is blessed with great community trails and the NH Forest Society’s Merrimack River Outdoor Education & Conservation Area (one of our favorite places in Concord).
+Protecting our open spaces is important, especially in Ward 10 which is blessed with great community trails and the NH Forest Society’s Merrimack River Outdoor Education & Conservation Area.
 As a mother, I am eager to make sure our local parks and other area attractions stay updated and accessible to all.
-I support efforts to make our pools and play areas accessible friendly areas for children and families with disabilities, so that we can all enjoy what Concord has to offer.
+I support efforts to make our pools and play areas accessible friendly areas for children and families with different abilities, so that we can all enjoy what Concord has to offer.

-We need to invest in infrastructure, improve our roads, and create opportunities for walkable / rideable neighborhoods.
+We need to invest in infrastructure, our roads, and complete street (walkable, rideable) neighborhoods.
 Our residents and small businesses need to be able to rely on sturdy roads to work and play, and we increase Concord’s appeal when we think forward about creating alternative ways to move around Concord for families and workers.